 There are a number of possible extensions to the current results.
 The proposed community detection procedure as well as the theoretical guarantees depend on the assumption $\delta=p^- - q^+>0$.
 Although this assumption is common in the literature of community detection, it is actually a strong assumption which sometimes does not hold in real-world network data applications.
 For example, suppose there are $r=3$ clusters, and the connectivity matrix is

-For each node, its associated within-group density is bigger than its associated cross-group densities, however
+For each node, its associated within-group density is bigger than its associated cross-group densities; however,

-Therefore, in the current framework no choice of the tuning parameter $\lambda$ is capable for the consistent community detection, which implies the matrix $\mtx{E}$ in the convex optimization step must be modified.
-In fact, in our simulations, $\lambda$ is replaced by a data-dependent diagonal matrix based on the degrees of all nodes in order to adapt to high degree variation.
-We are interested in justifying this choice under the degree-corrected SBM proposed in \cite{CL2009} and analyzed in \cite{KN2011, ZLZ2012, CCT2012, Jin2012, LR2013}.
+Therefore, in the current framework no choice of the tuning parameter $\lambda$ is capable of the consistent community detection, which implies the matrix $\mathbf{E}$ in the convex optimization step must be modified.
+In fact, in our simulations, $\lambda$ is replaced by a data-dependent diagonal matrix based on the degrees of all nodes in order to adapt to high-degree variation.
+We are interested in justifying this choice under the degree-corrected SBM proposed in \citet {CL2009} and analyzed in \citet{KN2011,ZLZ2012,CCT2012,Jin2012,LR2013}.

 In our numerical simulations, contrary to the established theoretical guarantees, the choices of $\alpha$ are much smaller than the number of outlier nodes $m$.
 In fact, the procedure works well with the choice $\alpha=0$.
 An open question is whether this tuning parameter is actually redundant.
 In addition, in the second step of our procedure, the number of major inlier clusters $r$ is needed.
 Since the solution of the convex optimization usually increases the connections within the major groups and diminishes the connections across them, it is natural and interesting to investigate whether $r$ can be inferred exactly from the data.
 For reasons of space, we leave these as future work.